How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 Last updated:

-The first thing that comes to mind when I hear the word “perspectives” is that “from a certain point of view” scene from Star Wars: Return of the Jedi.
+The first thing that comes to mind when I hear the word “perspectives” is that scene from Star Wars: Return of the Jedi where Obi Wan says, “From a certain point of view.” 👀

 But that’s not what we’re here to talk about today …

-Instead, we’re talking about the Perspectives filter on Google Search.
+We’re talking about the Perspectives carousel (and former filter) in Google Search.

-But typically, you’ll see Perspectives as a filter pill (or “bubble”) on top of mobile or desktop SERPs.
+Before it was shelved, you’d typically see Perspectives as a filter pill (or “topic bubble”) on top of mobile or desktop SERPs.

 As you can see, we got a Google Support thread, a YouTube video, and a Reddit page for r/DigitalMarketing.

-That’s pretty representative of the types of results you’ll commonly see — a lot of YouTube and Reddit.
+That was pretty representative of the types of results you’d commonly see in Perspectives — a lot of YouTube and Reddit.

 Google has other features called Perspectives, too.
-We’ll get into that shortly.
+We’ll get into those shortly.

-But the Perspectives filter and carousel are what appear for topics where Google believes searchers can benefit from the “experiences of others,” typically via social media content, videos, and discussion or forum threads.
+But the Perspectives carousel is what can appear for topics where Google believes searchers can benefit from the “experiences of others,” typically via social media content, videos, and discussion or forum threads.

-Perspectives filters don’t appear for every query, though.
-The order they appear in can also change.
-(I show some examples later, where I got the filter about 75% of the time and in different orders.)
+Perspectives don’t appear for every query.
+The order the filter used to surface in could also change.
+(I show some historical examples later, where I got the filter to appear about 75% of the time and in different orders.)

-We’ll go into a lot more detail about Perspectives later.
+We’ll go into a lot more detail about Perspectives results.

 But this isn’t just an introduction.